piif/visitors/README.md

 BackgroundSubtractorMOG
 -----
-First tests with BackgroundSubtractorMOG method to extract background
+First tests with BackgroundSubtractorMOG method to extract background Seems to be CPU consuming

 lineFilter
 -----
 Another try : detect crossing thru 2 reference lines May works fine if people don't collide, but still need work on way to deduce movement direction from various cases

-*Gate* : class to handle "2 lines" concept in lineFilter
+ * Gate : class to handle "2 lines" concept in lineFilter

 other